Detecting discrete processes with the Epps effect: Asynchrony

-where $\mathbbm{1}$ is an indicator function.
-Convergence $\hat{p}_{\Delta t,i} \overset{p}{\longrightarrow} p_i$ is then shown to hold.
-We highlight that the assumptions used in \cite{BLPP2019} to justify this are not well suited for tick-by-tick trade data.\footnote{In particular assumption 3, which simply rephrased states that the maximum number of repeated trades is not large relative to the number of data points.} Nonetheless, we include the comparison as it is one of the few corrections in the literature for the Epps effect.
+We highlight that the assumptions used by \citet{BLPP2019} are not always well suited for illiquid tick-by-tick trade data coupled with previous tick interpolation to achieve Eq. \eqref{epps:eq:BLPP}.
+Concretely, Assumption 3 of their paper states that the maximum number of consecutive repeated trades is not large relative to the number of data points.
+This is because the price will only move to a new level when there is a new observable, and then all the grid points between observables will be flat trades.
+It is therefore difficult to satisfy Assumption 3 using small grid points in illiquid markets with finite data.